Instruction set architecture: Instruction set implementation

-Some CPU designs use a writable control store—they compile the instruction set to a writable RAM or flash inside the CPU (such as the Rekursiv processor and the Imsys Cjip), or an FPGA (reconfigurable computing).
+Some microcoded CPU designs with a writable control store use it to allow the instruction set to be changed (for example, the Rekursiv processor and the Imsys Cjip).

+CPUs designed for reconfigurable computing may use field-programmable gate arrays (FPGAs).

 An ISA can also be emulated in software by an interpreter.
 Naturally, due to the interpretation overhead, this is slower than directly running programs on the emulated hardware, unless the hardware running the emulator is an order of magnitude faster.
 Today, it is common practice for vendors of new ISAs or microarchitectures to make software emulators available to software developers before the hardware implementation is ready.

 Often the details of the implementation have a strong influence on the particular instructions selected for the instruction set.
 For example, many implementations of the instruction pipeline only allow a single memory load or memory store per instruction, leading to a load–store architecture (RISC).
 For another example, some early ways of implementing the instruction pipeline led to a delay slot.

 The demands of high-speed digital signal processing have pushed in the opposite direction—forcing instructions to be implemented in a particular way.
 For example, to perform digital filters fast enough, the MAC instruction in a typical digital signal processor (DSP) must use a kind of Harvard architecture that can fetch an instruction and two data words simultaneously, and it requires a single-cycle multiply–accumulate multiplier.